BruceEckel/OnJava8-Tools/README.md

 2. Add this directory (`OnJava-Tools`) to your execution path.

-3. You'll need to install [my tools](https://github.com/BruceEckel/betools/), and probably a number of other things that I'll post here when someone gives me a list (this whole thing is an experiment so I'm only doing what's absolutely necessary right now).
+3. You'll need to install [my tools](https://github.com/BruceEckel/betools/), and probably a number of other things that will be revealed when you try to run the tools.

-4. To extract the Example files from the book source (you must have permission and a clone of the book source -- if you don't, this isn't for you), run: `e all`.
+4. To extract the Example files from the book source (you must have permission and a clone of the book source -- if you don't, this isn't for you), run `e all`.
 After that you should be able to successfully run `gradlew run` on the result.

 ## To Automatically Insert Generated Output Back Into Source Files